 Migrating to val-scoped sqlite

-Section titled “Migrating to val-scoped sqlite”There is currently no built-in way to migrate your existing global databases to val-scoped ones (should you want to), but you can do so in userspace relatively easily.
-E.g. this copy-sqlite-table val contains a generic script to migrate one table from your Val Town account-based (global) database to a val-scoped database.
+Section titled “Migrating to val-scoped sqlite”There is currently no built-in way to migrate your existing global databases to val-scoped ones (should you want to), but you can do so easily in userspace.
+Import this migrate-sqlite val (credit and thanks to @nbbaier) to migrate tables/views/indexes/triggers from your Val Town account-based (global) database to a val-scoped database.
+Also remember to change the imports from global to scoped sqlite for any files that read/write.